Raj28Mall/bulk_mailer/README.md

 PRIORITIES:
-1. Home page moved to new directory
+1. contacts page to contact the dev ( me hehehe )
-2. Sign in page is now the main page
-3. Sign in and sign up page with OAuth 2.0 UI
-4. Protected routes
 5. Sending test email
 6. Sending to all recipient